 Requirements an employee must meet to qualify for a skilled worker’s permit

-Requirement 1: An application fee must be paid
+Requirement 1: Payment of application fee

-Requirement 2: The worker must be “skilled”
+Requirement 2: Worker must be “skilled”

 Also read: Employee rights in Norway